Towards a Real-World Aligned Benchmark for Unlearning in Recommender Systems: Preliminary Results

 \header{Results and discussion} We list the results in \Cref{tab:sets2sets}.
 The performance of the adapted unlearning method \texttt{SCIF} is volatile.
 For some seeds the model performance collapsed, and for almost all users unlearning items were predicted.
 We attribute this observation to misguided update steps originating from an ill-conditioned Hessian approximation, which is confirmed by the large $\ell_2$-norm of the parameter update.
 Large update steps are rare but harm all subsequent updates due to the incremental nature of sequential unlearning.
 With one seed, \texttt{SCIF} predicted 0\% items for the category meat, but the model utility was worse compared to other approaches.
 We measured the $\ell_2$-norm of the parameter update steps.
 In each training run, there were some update steps having norm $>100$ while the average norm over a run was close to $1$.
 A reason for that can be an ill-conditioned Hessian.
 Approaches to circumvent the big update steps are clipping update steps by norm or a bigger damping for the Hessian vector product calculation when update steps get too big.
 We decided to implement norm clipping to a maximum of $1$ for the update steps.
 Let $\Delta \tilde{\theta} := - H_{\tilde{\theta}}^{-1} \nabla_{\tilde{\theta}} \left(\frac{1}{2 + bs}\left(-\ell(z, \theta) + \ell(\bar{z}, \theta) + \sum_{i = 1}^{bs} \ell(z_i, \theta)\right)\right)$.
-We clip the update step norm to a maximum of $c \geq 0$: $ \tilde{\theta} \leftarrow \tilde{\theta} - \min\left(1, \frac{c}{|| \Delta \tilde{\theta} ||_2}\right) \Delta \tilde{\theta}, $ where $||\cdot||_2$ is the $\ell_2$-norm of the input tensor flattened into a 1-dimensional vector.\\ Preliminary results for this can be seen in rows with Algorithm \texttt{SCIF clip}.
-Due to time constraints these results only stem from using one seed instead of averaging over five seeds, and $c = 1$ is chosen heuristically.
-Further experiments need to be done to find the best value of $c$ and to confirm the results for this seed. \texttt{SCIF clip} outperforms the other algorithms in model utility and unlearning completeness metrics.
-However, \texttt{SCIF clip} is an order of magnitude slower than \texttt{Fanchuan} and \texttt{Fanchuan} might perform better than \texttt{SCIF clip} given more time.\\ The general unlearning algorithms \texttt{Fanchuan} and \texttt{Kookmin} perform well.
-They achieve utility levels comparable to the retrained models, with a similarly effective reduction in sensitive item predictions. \texttt{Kookmin} performs slightly better in most cases.
-Furthermore, we observe that the average time to unlearn the interactions of a single user is in the range of six seconds for \texttt{Fanchuan}.
-From the KL divergence over the forget set, we can see that the predictions of \texttt{Kookmin} are always closer in distribution to the retrained model than the predictions from \texttt{Fanchuan}.
+We clip the update step norm to a maximum of $c \geq 0$: